contexthub/contexthub.github.io/docs/dev-portal/context-rules/vault/index.md

 ### Retrieving by Tag

 Retrieve a group of vault items from ContextHub by passing a tag to `vault`.
-Adding more tags seperated by commas to the same function call filters only beacons that have *all* tags on the same vault items.
+Adding more tags separated by commas to the same function call filters only beacons that have *all* tags on the same vault items.

 {% gist CHLibrarian/f95de5fabe8af80431ce %}
 <br />